sciZer0/7/v/README.md

 By the way, additionally, most bitcoin trading takes place on centralized exchanges, which makes this all — according to the main point of blockchain technology — also absurd.

+In the future, most likely, the word's top universities — like Stanford, Harvard, Oxford — will buy earlier Bitcoin tokens as NFTs to prove their status, their domination and superiority.

 As we can see, for new blockchains there is a lot of room to improve.
 Surpassing the Bitcoin blockchain is possible and inevitable.